Capm96/Blog/content/blog/days.md

 2)    The question of what would happen to the stability of the region now that the Ottoman empire was gone.

-The region also carried some larger-scale importance as it displayed visibly the differing European diplomatic relations at the time.
+The region also carried some larger-scale importance as it displayed the differing European diplomatic relations at the time.
 More specifically, Germany was allied with Austria-Hungary, while Russia was allied with Serbia.

 ### The brewing of the blaze

 Austria-Hungary had annexed Bosnia and Herzegovina by 1908.
 Bosnia was a Slavic-descendant country which did not really want to be under Austrian rule.
-Serbia, also a country of Slavic-descent, wanted to annex Bosnia for itself to create a broader pan-Slavic empire.
+Serbia, also a country of Slavic-descent, wanted to annex Bosnia to create a broader pan-Slavic empire.
 The threats of this territorial expansion by Serbia are some of the reasons why Austria-Hungary sought the support of Germany in case of war.

 By 1914, the tensions amidst these threats of territorial expansions, enhanced by the backing of powerful allies and possibility of a major breakout war, created a thin sense of stability in the region.